 Select a an exam type

-A wide range of optional modules enables you to focus on specific advanced fields of audiology relevant to their professional practice.
+Advanced Audiology is designed for practising audiologists looking to enhance their clinical skills.
+Graduates are eligible to apply for senior clinical roles in the NHS or private sector.
+A variety of specialist modules can be selected to suit your professional needs.
+The programme has a strong research and evidence-based practice foundation.
+A wide range of optional modules enables you to focus on specific advanced fields of audiology relevant to your professional practice.
 You will learn about the latest research in each field and how to apply this to patient care and service delivery.
 You will gain proficiency in using new tools and techniques in line with advanced-level practice.
+The Advanced Audiology MSc has been designed for practising clinicians/hearing aid dispensers who are interested in taking their professional practice to a more advanced level.
+The programme is ideally suited to practising audiologists, but professionals from related disciplines may also be considered.

 Applicants need to have at least two years' recent post-qualification clinical experience in audiology or a related discipline.
 A minimum of a second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard is the standard entry requirement.
 The Ear Institute recognises that some audiology professionals may have had different (non-degree) entries into the profession.
 Applicants with the BAAT qualification and/or a Certificate or Diploma in Hearing Therapy who also have at least five years of relevant clinical experience and appropriate registration with the RCCP may be accepted, depending on their relevant experience, and are encouraged to contact the Ear Institute to discuss their application.